Logarithmic Prismatic Cohomology via Logarithmic THH: Abstract

 \section{Abstract}

 Inspired by Bhatt--Morrow--Scholze's work on ${\rm THH}$, we define Nygaard-completed log prismatic cohomology based on log topological Hochschild homology via filtrations on log ${\rm THH}$ and its variants.
-Moreover, of independent interest, we describe log ${\rm THH}$ for quasiregular semiperfectoids as a $1$-parameter deformation of ordinary, non-logarithmic Hochschild homology.
+Moreover, of independent interest, we describe log ${\rm THH}$ for quasiregular semiperfectoid pre-log rings as a $1$-parameter deformation of ordinary, non-logarithmic Hochschild homology.